SumoLogic/sumologic-documentation/docs/send-data/reference-information/time-reference.md

 * Use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.
 * Have us completely disregard any time zone information present in logs by forcing a time zone.

 It's important to have the proper time zone set, no matter which option you choose.
-If the time zone of logs can't be determined, we stamp them with UTC.
+If the time zone of logs cannot be determined, we stamp them with UTC.

 ### Time zone considerations